Small Chicken Bacon Ranch

 - Small Veggie

 Banana peppers, onions, green pepper, mushroom, fresh spinach, fresh tomato & black olives.
-Covered with whole milk-mozzarella cheese.$13.99
+Covered with whole milk-mozzarella cheese.$11.99

 - Small Hawaiian